cloudera/hue/README.rst

 Setting up Hadoop
 =================
-In order to start up a pseudodistributed cluster with the plugins enabled, run::
+In order to start up a pseudo-distributed cluster with the plugins enabled, run::

     $ ./tools/scripts/configure-hadoop.sh all